solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

    **source** (modified) program.
 6. Follow the existing process for activating features.

-An additional optional field could be added to feature gate issues for the **target program** being upgraded.

-**Migrating a native program** to a core BPF program shall consist of following the exact steps outlined above with the modified BPF version of the program.
-This will effectively replace the program at the target address with its core BPF implementation.

-Some additional checks should be run when doing a migration instead of an upgrade, such as validating the native program's owner is `NativeLoader1111111111111111111111111111111`.

 ## Impact

-This proposed change would result in a new process for upgrading core programs.
-Although this process will still require feature gates as it does now, the change is handled completely differently.

-The act of deploying the modified program and using a runtime feature gate to move it into the proper account will be an entirely new way of upgrading programs that were previously native.
+With this change, validator clients would no longer be required to implement changes to essential programs.
+Instead these programs could be modified just once.
+This reduces some engineering overhead on validator teams.

+This also introduces a multi-sig process, which core contributors across all validator teams must, in a timely manner, participate in.

 ## Security Considerations

-This proposal provides a secure means for upgrading core BPF programs - a process that will be increasingly valuable as new core BPF programs are created.
+This proposal establishes the concept of relying on BPF programs that are not built into the runtime for essential cluster operations.
+With these programs being upgradeable, there are some obvious security considerations around who can upgrade these programs and when.
+With a proper multi-sig process in place, these risks are mitigated.

-However, this change also introduces a critical security consideration surrounding the replacement of a core program with the contents of another account.
+When it comes to migrating native programs to core BPF, this change introduces a serious security consideration surrounding the replacement of an essential program with the contents of another account.
 This is an extremely sensitive process that must be handled with maximum caution.
 If a core program is modified incorrectly, or somehow erased during migration, it could have immediate and fatal consequences for the network.

 ## Backwards Compatibility

 This proposal itself does not directly introduce any breaking changes.
-The code introduced to migrate native programs or upgrade core BPF programs will exist off the runtime's "hot path" until it's actually used for a migration/upgrade.
+The code introduced to migrate native programs to core BPF programs will exist off of the runtime's "hot path" until it's actually used for a migration.

-When the mechanism is used _specifically_ to migrate a native program to core BPF, the core BPF version will be more than backwards compatible.
+When a migration is conducted, the core BPF version will be more than backwards compatible.
 It must provide the exact same results as the native program it aims to replace.

-However, once a program has been migrated to core BPF, the process by which this program is upgraded will not be backwards compatible.
+However, once a native program has been migrated to core BPF, the process by which this program is upgraded will not be backwards compatible.
 Core contributors must follow the new process.